 14. Does my child need to speak Spanish to get in the program?

-No, we are recruiting both Spanish speaking students and English speaking students.
-Your English-speaking child will become fluent in both languages through the program
+No, we are admit both Spanish speaking students and English speaking students.
+Your English-speaking child will become fluent in both languages through the program.

 1. How successful are these programs?